Getting Down To Work

 At university you’ll choose a selection of modules to study each semester, each module investigating a different topic.
 To help you get a deep understanding of the module, reading lists are compiled by your lecturers for you.
 Sometimes you’ll be told what to read each week, or your list may have a wide choice of texts listed by topic.

-When you’re feeling confident to find your own reading from the Library, you’ll discover a wealth of fantastic academic information to help you develop your understanding.
+When you’re feeling confident to find your own reading from the Libraries, you’ll discover a wealth of fantastic academic information to help you develop your understanding.
 There are online books, journals and much more for you to choose from.
-Doing your own reading is another aspect of becoming an independent learner, so getting to know the library is a must.
+Doing your own reading is another aspect of becoming an independent learner, so getting to know the Libraries is a must.

 Video - Tips on how to manage your course reading.
 View video using Microsoft Stream (link opens in a new window, available for University members only).